mrh0/createaddition/COMPUTERCRAFT.md

 # Electric Motor

-To set the speed of the Electric Motor, call setSpeed(rpm) where rpm is a number between -256 and 256.
+To set the speed of the Electric Motor, call setSpeed(rpm) where the argument *rpm* is a number between -256 and 256.
 The function will throw an exception if it is called too many times per second.
 ```
 motor.setSpeed(rpm)
 ```